 This course studies the foundations of functions, analysis of functions, algebraic reasoning, and conic sections.
 It is designed for students who intend to pursue a degree in the fields of Science, Technology, Engineering, or Mathematics, as well as other fields that require a high level of algebraic reasoning.
-This course is intended to prepare students for higher level mathematics courses, but will satisfy most degree requirements in Mathematics and should transfer to any four-year institution.
+This course is intended to prepare students for higher level mathematics courses.
 (Prerequisite: Placement by an appropriate placement score)

-MATH 150 F,S Calculus I, Part I (2-0) 2 Credits
+Calculus I, Part I (2-0)

 This course begins a sequence of calculus and analytical geometry courses.
 Topics include the derivative and its applications.
-(Prerequisite: MATH 135 (may be taken concurrently) or an appropriate placement exam score; MATH 112 (may be taken concurrently) or an appropriate placement score.)
+MATH 135 (may be taken concurrently) or an appropriate placement exam score; MATH 112 (may be taken concurrently) or an appropriate placement score.)

-MATH 160 S Calculus I, Part II (3-0) 3 Credits This course continues the study of Calculus including applications
+Calculus I, Part II (3-0) 3 Credits

-This course continues the study of Calculus, including applications of the derivative, L'Hopital's Rule, and the integral (Prerequisite: MATH 150)
+This course continues the study of Calculus, including applications of the derivative, L'Hopital's Rule, and the integral.
+(Prerequisite: MATH 150)

-MATH 201 F Calculus II (5-0) 5 Credits
+MATH 201 Calculus II (5-0)